-When you’re suffering from a bad cold, there’s no shortage of advice from family and friends:
+When you’re suffering from a bad cold, there’s no shortage of advice from family and friends.

-As just about everyone knows, there’s no actual cure for common colds.
+However, as just about everyone knows, there’s no actual cure for common colds.
 They’re caused by viral infections, so antibiotics don’t help.
 Over-the-counter pain relievers and cold medicines can help ease symptoms, but they don’t make the cold go away any faster.
 A couple of your friends’ and family’s suggestions like chicken soup and rest may help a little.

 But primarily, all modern medicine can tell you is to take it easy, stay hydrated, and do what you can to ease symptoms like sore throats, coughs, stuffy noses and clogged nasal passages, until you feel better.

 Most alternative medicine therapies can’t do much to cure your cold either, but relieving the symptoms is another story.
 In particular, aromatherapy has been shown to be surprisingly effective at easing much of the pain and discomfort caused by severe or nagging colds.